submentor/substrate-chain-scrapers/README.md

 ### 3. Prisma Migrate

 [Prisma Migrate](https://github.com/prisma/prisma2/tree/master/docs/prisma-migrate) is used to manage the schema and migration of the database.
 Prisma datasource requires an environment variable `DATABASE_URL` for the connection to the PostgreSQL database.
 It takes variables from [.env](./.env) file which is also used by Prisma Migrate and for seeding the database.
+You can use [.env.example](./.env.example) to start with.

 Use Prisma Migrate in your [development environment](https://www.prisma.io/blog/prisma-migrate-preview-b5eno5g08d0b#evolving-the-schema-in-development) to